casperschipper/cisp/documentation/Overview.md

 - initial
 - step

-Create a walk, but instead of add, one multiplies the value.
+Create a walk, but instead of add, multiplies the previous value.
+If the created signal is used as a frequency or wavelength the step stream will result in a signal with musical intervals.
 It was named after the MUP generator of the analog studio in Sonology.

 ### bounded-walk